natereid72/k8sFundamentalsLabs/Lab-3-Create-Pods.md

 2. Execute `kubectl get po pod1` until you see the pod as Ready.

-Once the pod shows status of running, use `CTRL-C` to exit the watch loop.
 You have created a pod named *pod1* with the nginx image running as a container.
 The API server received your request via kubectl, created entries in the cluster etcd, contacted the scheduler with directions, the scheduler directed a selected worker node to download the image and load it.
 There were more steps, but those are the basic steps that took place.

 #### Create Second Pod